Jon-Bovi/BusMall/user_stories.md

 # User Stories - BusMall

-- As a marketing research team member, I want to give focus group participants 25 sets of three random products.
+- As a marketing research team member:

+    * I want to give focus group participants 25 sets of three random products.

     * I want participants to have to choose one item out of each set of 3 that is their favorite (what they are most likely to buy).